AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/content-fragments.md

 ### Dynamic Image Delivery with multiple specified parameters {#dynamic-image-delivery-multiple-specified-parameters}

-This example shows the use of multiple specified parameters:
+The following example shows the use of multiple specified parameters:

 ```graphql
 query ($seoName: String!, $format: AssetTransformFormat!) {